 Visit Renaissance buildings and historic landmarks in the medieval town of Levoča.

-This summer Ryder-Walker embarked on a special Jubiläum trip to celebrate the company’s 35th anniversary.
-Our journey took us into the High Tatras of Slovakia, the highest mountains of the mysterious Carpathian range, that runs along the border of northern Slovakia and Poland.
+Embark on one of Ryder-Walker’s newest treks.
+This journey takes us into the High Tatras of Slovakia, the highest mountains of the mysterious Carpathian range, that runs along the border of northern Slovakia and Poland.
 These mountains are defined by their dense pine forests, isolated alpine lakes, and vibrant wildlife.
 Slovakia remains one of the most amazingly wild regions in Europe.
 Far removed from the tourist culture of the Alps, these mountains are still a place of deep nature and wonder.
-While the High Tatras have become a favorite vacation place for Polish and Slovakian tourists, the international tourist community has yet to fully discover them, which provides an exciting and undiscovered adventure for all of us.
-Ryder-Walker has created a new trek through the High Tatras, a trip that will become a staple for years to come.
+While the High Tatras have become a favorite vacation place for Polish and Slovakian tourists, the international tourist community has yet to fully discover them, which provides an exciting and undiscovered adventure for us.

-On our trip through the High Tatras, we will be staying in a mixture of exciting styles of accommodations, including three different four-star, grand hotels dating back to the Hapsburg empire located in the resort towns of Tatranská Lomnica, Starý Smokovec and Štrbské Pleso.
-Midway through the trip we will be treated to stay in the Bilikova Chata, a charming mountain chalet that rests on the flank of the Slavkovsky Peak – famous for its mountain goat population and the Sliezsky Dom, a modern high mountain hotel surrounded by jagged peaks, and on the shores of a stunning alpine lake located at the base of Velicky waterfall.
+On our trip through the High Tatras, we stay in a mixture of exciting styles of accommodations, including three different four-star, grand hotels dating back to the Hapsburg empire located in the resort towns of Tatranská Lomnica, Starý Smokovec and Štrbské Pleso.
+Midway through the trip we are treated to a night in the Bilikova Chata, a charming mountain chalet that rests on the flank of the Slavkovsky Peak – famous for its mountain goat population and the Sliezsky Dom, a modern high mountain hotel surrounded by jagged peaks, and on the shores of a stunning alpine lake located at the base of Velicky Waterfall.

 Today we head out on an excursion into the Valley of Zeleného Pleso (Valley of the Green Lake).
-Our journey is to the lake-side mountain hut of Chata pri Zelenom plese.
-Views abound including the most famous peak in the High Tatras, Lomnický štit (Lomnický Peak) 8642 ft, which is also Sovakia’s second highest peak.
+Our journey is to the lakeside mountain hut of Chata pri Zelenom plese.
+Views abound, including the most famous peak in the High Tatras, Lomnický štit at 8642 ft.
+It is also Sovakia’s second highest peak.
 Return to the Grandhotel Praha.

 After a quick gondola ride, we set out to walk along the magistrala.
-Soon we find ourselves surrounded by lush pine forests as we hike up to a beautiful high lake along- side the Téryho chata (Téryho hut).
-From here we explore hidden lakes higher up in the valley before descending by the Hrebienok funicular to the four-star Grandhotel Stary Smokovec.
-Easier hike option will be offered.
+Soon we find ourselves surrounded by lush pine forests as we hike up to a beautiful high lake alongside the Téryho Chata (Téryho Hut).
+From here we explore hidden lakes higher up in the valley before descending by the Hrebienok funicular to our lovely, four-star hotel in Starý Smokovec.

 Distance: up to 9 miles.
 Elevation gain/loss 2700 ft.

-Today’s outing takes us to the medieval town of Levoča (UNESCO).
+Today’s outing takes us by van to the medieval town of Levoča (UNESCO).
 Known for its many Renaissance buildings and landmarks, this walled town is packed with history and boasts a Gothic Church with the world’s highest wooden altar.
 After lunch, at a traditional café in Levoča, we head to Spiš Castle.
-Built in the 12th century it is one of the largest castles in Europe and is on UNESCO’s World Heritage List of 1,000 of the most important monuments in the world.
-Return to Grandhotel Stary Smokovec.
+Built in the 12th century, it is one of the largest castles in Europe and is on UNESCO World Heritage List of 1,000 of the most important monuments in the world.
+Return to our hotel in Starý Smokovec.

-We begin today with a short funicular ride from Stary Smokovec to the Hrebienok station.
-Our destination is the Zbojnicka Chata (Robber’s Hut).
-Built-in Velka Studena Dolina (Great Cold Valley), the hut is surrounded by majestic peaks and beautiful lakes.
-From here we explore hidden lakes higher up in the valley or simply hike back down to our atmospheric alpine guest house, the Bilikova Chata, where we will have dinner and spend the night.
-Easier hike option will be offered.
+We begin today with a short funicular ride from Starý Smokovec to the Hrebienok station.
+Our destination is the Zbojnícka Chata (Robber’s Hut).
+Built in Velka Studena Dolina (Great Cold Valley), the hut is surrounded by majestic peaks and beautiful lakes.
+From here we explore hidden lakes higher up in the valley or simply hike back down to our atmospheric alpine guest house, the Bilíkova Chata, where we have dinner and spend the night.

-Today we follow an incredibly scenic high traverse just above the tree line towards Sliezsky dom located on the banks of Velicke Pleso.
-We will have lunch here and will also spend the night.
-Spa options are available in the afternoon or we can embark on an adventure, hiking up towards Velikcy Waterfall to Velicka Valley and Kvetnicke Pleso (Lake) or even to Polsky Hreben pass and then back to Sliezsky Dom.
+Today we follow an incredibly scenic high traverse just above the treeline towards Sliezsky Dom, located on the banks of Velicke Pleso.
+We have lunch here and also spend the night.
+Spa options are available in the afternoon, or we can embark on an adventure, hiking up towards Velicky Waterfall to Velicka Valley and Kvetnicke Pleso (Lake) or even to Polsky Hreben pass.

 Distance: 8 miles.
 Elevation gain/loss: 2000/1250 ft.

-We continue on this high-level route walking under soar- ing mountain peaks.
-A highlight today will be lunch at Batizovské pleso, a stunning lake at the foot of Gerlach peak, the highest peak in the High Tatras.
-After lunch we descend to Propradské Pleso for an afternoon tea and finish at our lakeside, four-star hotel, the Grand Hotel Kempinski High Tatras, situated on the banks of lake Štrbské Pleso.
-Easier hike option will be offered.
-Distance: 11 miles.
-Elevation gain 2100 ft. / loss 2850 ft.
+We continue on this high-level route walking under soaring mountain peaks.
+A highlight today is lunch at Batizovské pleso, a stunning lake at the foot of Gerlach peak (8711 ft.), the highest peak in the High Tatras.
+After lunch we descend to Propradské Pleso for afternoon drinks and finish at our four-star hotel, the Grand Hotel Kempinski High Tatras, situated on the banks of lake Štrbské Pleso.

 Our final hike will be a loop hike high above the lake.
-The trail up and trough the Mlynická dolina (Mlynická Valley) passes several lakes until crossing a high pass named Bystré sedlo (Bitter Saddle).
-The final descent takes us past Vyšné Wahlenbergovo pleso, a small heart lake, and ends with the Solisko ski lift down to the Grand Hotel Kempinski.
+The trail up and through the Mlynická dolina (Mlynická Valley) passes several lakes until crossing a high pass named Bystré sedlo (Bitter Saddle).
+The final descent takes us past Vyšné Wahlenbergovo pleso, a small heart-shape lake, and ends with the Solisko ski lift down to the Grand Hotel Kempinski.
 A farewell dinner celebration follows.
-Easier hike option will be offered.